Faust: Sources

 Pan Twardowski and the devil by Michał Elwiro Andriolli.
 The Polish folklore legend bears many similarities to the story of Faust.

-The tale of Faust bears many similarities to the Theophilus legend recorded in the 13th century writer Gautier de Coincy's Les Miracles de la Sainte Vierge.
+The tale of Faust bears many similarities to the Theophilus legend first recorded in Greek by a "Eutychianus", allegedly an acquaintance of Theophilus.
 Here, a saintly figure makes a bargain with the keeper of the infernal world but is rescued from paying his debt to society through the mercy of the Blessed Virgin.
 A depiction of the scene in which he subordinates himself to the Devil appears on the north tympanum of the Cathedrale de Notre Dame de Paris.

 The origin of Faust's name and persona remains unclear.
 In the Historia Brittonum, Faustus is the offspring of an incestuous marriage between king Vortigern and Vortigern's own daughter.